camchardukian/camchardukian-Daily-Coding-Journal/January 2020/2020-01-23-DailyCoding.md

-# Wednesday January 22nd 2020 Daily Coding Journal
+# Thursday January 23rd 2020 Daily Coding Journal

 21:08 -- Didn't do much code related stuff today.
 If I'm going to be perfectly honest, I was a bit lazy today.
 Sure, I did some more apartment cleaning and prepared for my trip to Malaysia, but if I was being a good executor like I normally am I would've got things done today.